ARVC

 Disease Overview

-ARVC can result from mutations in desmosomal genes.
-These genetic mutations impair the structure and function of cardiac desmosomes, which are mechanical anchoring protein complexes engaged in cell-to-cell adhesion and the structural integrity of the ventricular myocardium.
+ACM can result from pathogenic variants (or mutations) in several desmosomal genes.
+These genetic pathogenic variants impair the structure and function of cardiac desmosomes, which are membrane protein complexes engaged in cell-to-cell adhesion and the structural integrity of the ventricular myocardium.
 Lack of functioning cardiac desmosomes can lead to myocardial cell death and fibrosis, heart dysfunction, rhythm abnormalities, and sudden death.

-Published data suggests that ARVC has an estimated prevalence in the general US population between 1:2,000 and 1:5,000 and estimates that over half of all ARVC patients have a genetic form of the disease.
-Five desmosomal genes account for nearly all genetic cases of ARVC.
-We have initially targeted the PKP2 gene because mutations in this gene are the most commonly known genetic cause of ARVC and represents a treatable population of roughly 60,000 patients in the US, representing an indication of high unmet need.
+We estimate that ACM has an estimated prevalence in the US population of approximately 130,000 patients and estimate that over half of all ACM patients have a genetic form of the disease.
+We believe that five desmosomal genes account for nearly all genetic cases of ACM.
+Pathogenic variants in the PKP2 gene, are the most commonly known genetic cause of ACM with an estimated prevalence of 60,000 patients in the US.

-ARVC is associated with high mortality as more than 40% of ARVC patients die or have heart transplantation within 10 years of diagnosis.
-No effective treatments or cures for ARVC exist, and thus, strategies targeted at elevating PKP2 protein levels represent a clinically relevant avenue to treat a large portion of ARVC populations.
+No effective disease-modifying treatments for ACM exist, and thus, strategies targeted at elevating PKP2 protein levels represent a potential avenue to treat a large portion of ACM populations.

 LX2020 Mechanism

-We are developing LX2020 as an AAV-based gene therapy designed to intravenously deliver a fully functional PKP2 gene to cardiac muscle for the treatment of ARVC caused by mutations in the PKP2 gene.
+We are developing LX2020 as an AAV-based gene therapy designed to intravenously deliver a fully functional PKP2 gene to cardiac muscle for the treatment of ACM due to pathogenic variants in the PKP2 gene (PKP2-ACM).

 LX2020 is designed to increase desmosomal PKP2 protein levels, reassemble desmosomes and restore myocardial cell function.